matrixtribe/cs330Daily/PLP Assignment 4 - JavaScript Control Flow.md

 ```

   #### _for of_
-  Having the Symbol.iterator property is the most important part of something being iterated over in the _**for of**_ loop.
-It's a function that can iterate over any iterable.
+  Having the **Symbol.iterator** property is the most important part of something being iterated over in the _**for of**_ loop.
+It's a function that can iterate over any **iterable**.
 The header has two parts, a variable representing an element of the iterable, and the iterable itself.(http://exploringjs.com/impatient-js/ch_control-flow.html#for-of, https://bitsofco.de/for-in-vs-for-of/)
 Main syntax:
 ```
 for (element of iterable){statement}